 - Completion of 3 semesters of psychology.

-- Ranking in the top 35% of their class in general scholarship.
+- Ranking in the top 35% of their class in general scholarship across all courses.

-- For graduate students, an average of "B" or better in all graduate courses, including psychology.
+- For BA/MA graduate students, an average of "B" or better in all graduate courses, including psychology.

 - High standards of personal behavior.